 - So far the campaign has raised more than $100,000

 While diabetes may not have affected you personally, Type 1 Diabetes accounts for 118,845 people in Australia living in Australia with the life-long Auto Immune Disease, primarily diagnosed in those 10-14 years of age and on average Type 1 Diabetes costs a patient $4,669 annually.

-Five years ago, the Type1 Foundation was founded by CEO Ange Liston-McCaughley after the sudden diagnosis of her daughter Lila at age 9, with the aim of raising awareness of Type 1 Diabetes through education in schools, medical practices and the wider community.
+Six years ago, the Type1 Foundation was founded by CEO Ange Liston-McCaughley after the sudden diagnosis of her daughter Lila at age 9, with the aim of raising awareness of Type 1 Diabetes through education in schools, medical practices and the wider community.
 With the mission to create a world that understands the impact of Type 1 Diabetes on the individuals and their families, the foundation began raising money to fund family support events and activities that provide invaluable support and connection to families living with Type1 Diabetes.

 Since then, the Type 1 Foundation has supported individuals and their families Australia-wide at no cost – from diagnosis right throughout the journey – and this beanie campaign will allow the foundation to continue to provide support to help families live positively with Type 1 Diabetes.